Strawberry Cake

 - Cook the puree until it reduces to 3/4 cup.
 You will use 1/2 cup for the cake, and 1/4 cup for the buttercream frosting.
 It can take 10 minutes or a bit longer to reduce the puree to 3/4 cup.
 It depends on how high the heat is.

-- Remember to stir occasionally, and you can measure the puree by pouring in a heat-safe measuring cup, if you still have over 3/4 cups, return the puree to the pan, cook a bit longer, and measure again.
+- Remember to stir occasionally, and after pouring the puree into a heat-safe measuring cup, check the amount โ if thereโs still too much liquid (more than 3/4 cup), return it to the pan to cook a bit longer before measuring again.

 - Once you have 3/4 cups, pour in a bowl and cover with plastic wrap directly on the surface of the puree so it doesnโt form a crust.
 Let the puree cool down.